gumnutdev/good-dogs-demo/README.md

 4. Update the configuration:
    a. update `localDevKey` and `projectId`
 5. Run `npm run dev`
-6. Open `http://localhost:5173` in your browser
+6. Open `http://localhost:5173` in your browser (two windows)

+Now you should be able to edit all the fields locally, and see them update, like this: